Maryemt/run_taxprofiler/README.md

 - The main script **run_taxprofiler.sh** allows the execution of the python files and the nf-core/taxprofiler pipeline
 - The folder **scripts** containing the following python scripts:
   - Samplesheet_generator.py : to generate the samplesheet
-  - Database_generator.py : to generate the database file
+  - Database_generator.py : to generate the database samplesheet

 The main script run_taxprofiler.sh takes two positionnal arguments: